ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 matter which of those handles the visitor's request.

 {% codeblock lang:text %}
-SSLSessionCache shmcb:/usr/local/apache/logs/ssl_gcache_data(512000)
+SSLSessionCache shmcb:/path/to/ssl_gcache_data(512000)
 {% endcodeblock %}

-The example shown above establishes an in-memory cache via the path `/usr/local/apache/logs/ssl_gcache_data` with a size of 512 KiB.
-Depending on the amount of daily visitors the cache size might be too small (i.e. a high turnover rate) or too big (i.e. a low turnover rate).
+The example shown above establishes an in-memory cache via the path `/path/to/ssl_gcache_data` with a size of 512 KiB.
+Depending on the amount of daily visitors the cache size might be too small (i.e. have a high turnover rate) or too big (i.e. have a low turnover rate).

 We ideally want a cache that turns over daily and there is no really good way to determine the right session cache size.
 What we really need is a way to tell Apache the maximum time an entry is allowed to stay in the cache before it gets overriden.
-This must happen regardless of whether the cyclic buffer has actually cycled around or not and must be a periodic background job to ensure the cache is purged even when there have not been any requests in a while.
+This must happen regardless of whether the cyclic buffer has actually cycled around yet and must be a periodic background job to ensure the cache is purged even when there have not been any requests in a while.

 > You might wonder whether the `SSLSessionCacheTimeout` directive can be of any
 > help here - unfortunately no. The timeout is only checked when a session ID